sforshee/sforshee.github.io/_drafts/ubiquiti-edgerouter-lite-setup-part-1-the-basics.markdown

 You can access the CLI either within the web UI or over ssh (my preferred method).
 The OS on the ERL is called EdgeOS and is based on Vyatta, so if you're familiar with Vyatta the EdgeOS CLI will be familiar.
 You'll probably want to consult the [EdgeOS User Guide](https://dl.ubnt.com/guides/edgemax/EdgeOS_UG.pdf) to get familiar with the CLI (refer to Appendix A), but I'll mention a few of the basics here.

 Once logged into the CLI you're presented with a shell in a Debian-based environment.
-The first thing to know is that at any time typing ? will bring up context-sensitive help about valid command and syntax.
+The first thing to know is that at any time typing ? will bring up context-sensitive help about valid commands and syntax.
 Typing ? a second time will show more detailed help.
 The shell also includes context-sensitive tab completion.

 There is a `show` command which can be used to display information about the system.
 For example, `show interfaces` displays information about the network interfaces in the system.

 To make changes to the configuration you must enter configuration mode by entering the `configure` command.
 Configuration mode has `show` and `set` commands for displaying and modifying configuration variables, respectively, along with an assortment of other commands.

 The configuration itself is hierarchical, with sections which may contain settings or subsections.
-For example there is a `interfaces` section which holds the configurations for network interfaces and a `firewall` section which contains the firewall configuration.
+For example there is a `interfaces` section which holds the configurations for network interfaces and a `firewall` section which contains the firewall rules.

 Changes made while in configuration mode are staged until they are committed with the `commit` command, at which point they go into effect, or they can be discarded using the `discard` command.
 To save the changes to the default configuration use the `save` command, and the `exit` command will return to operational mode.
 The default configuration is stored in a plain text file at `/config/config.boot`.

-# Setting up WAN+LAN Using the CLI
+# Setting Up WAN+LAN Using the CLI

 My setup uses eth0 to connect to the internet and eth2 for my LANs.
 We'll start with a basic setup to provide NAT and a basic firewall on the WAN interface and a single network on the LAN interface.

 First, let's set up the firewall to only allow established connections into the network.
 We'll go into more details about firewall setup in the next post, but for now note thatt we actually create two sets of rules.
 One is named `WAN_IN` and applies to packets coming in the WAN interface destined for other interfaces, and the other is named `WAN_LOCAL` and applies to packets coming in the WAN interface destined for the router itself.

-{% highlight console %}
+{% highlight text %}
 $ configure
 # set firewall all-ping enable
 # set firewall broadcast-ping disable